 This is one of the most popular methods used in writing introductions because it’s relatively easy and there’s no need to be “clever” or terribly creative.
 It’s the equivalent of those “how-to” headlines that continue to deliver great results for both sales copy and online courses.

-If you don’t have data to share or a specific question to ask, do a brilliant job at explaining what the current situation is.
-Here’s how Marie Forleo wrote her recent blog post introduction:
+If you don’t have data to share or a specific question to ask, you need to do a brilliant job of explaining what the post covers.

 Remember that when writing your headline and introduction, you want to create a conversation.
 In reality, it’s actually easy to accomplish, especially when you understand your target blog readers.